StarterSquad/startersquad.com/_posts/2014-03-24-bug-or-feature.md

 ## Bugs get fixed faster, right?
 Some people seem to believe that if you can fault someone or something for it, they are supposed to fix it right now, without taking time out of their schedule (those features need to be done too).
-This is unrealistic and [people agilists are struggling with this](http://pm.stackexchange.com/questions/677/should-bugs-be-treated-as-stories-or-as-tasks).
+This is unrealistic and [agilists are struggling with this](http://pm.stackexchange.com/questions/677/should-bugs-be-treated-as-stories-or-as-tasks).
 On the other hand [some developers seem to believe that fixing bugs should take precedence over delivering features](http://c2.com/cgi/wiki?FixBugsFirst).
 This might be really stupid from a business point of view.
-Fixing a bug might imply a huge risk, over a small return.
+Fixing a bug might imply a [huge risk, over a small return](../estimating-risk).
 For this the term 'known issue' was invented.
 This is even worse.
 It signals that this problem is somehow OK to have.

 ##Everything is a bug, everything is a feature
 I've seen many ways of describing what a program should do.
 Some examples are user stories, [job stories](http://alanklement.blogspot.nl/2013/09/replacing-user-story-with-job-story.html), use cases, scenarios; there are many more.
 Funny enough, it is quite doable, and actually convenient from a developer's perspective to describe functionality in terms of bug reports.
-[A good bug report(http://quaid.fedorapeople.org/TOS/Practical_Open_Source_Software_Exploration/html/sn-Debugging_the_Code-The_Anatomy_of_a_Good_Bug_Report.html) is precise and it follows an easy to read pattern describing what is now and what should be.
+[A good bug report](http://quaid.fedorapeople .org/TOS/Practical_Open_Source_Software_Exploration/html/sn-Debugging_the_Code-The_Anatomy_of_a_Good_Bug_Report.html) is precise and it follows an easy to read pattern describing what is now and what should be.
 The information in a bug report doesn't fundamentally differ from the information in a user story implying the same change.
 The only two things that are essential, are the information on what change needs to happen, and the priority the change has over other changes.